sghiassy/react-native-sglistview/README.md

 ## The Solution

 SGListView resolves React Native's ListView memory problem by controlling what's being drawn to the screen and what's kept in memory.
-When cells are scrolled off screen, SGListView intelligently flushes their internal view and only retain the cell's existing bounding box - resulting in huge performance and memory gains.
+When cells are scrolled off screen, SGListView intelligently flushes their internal view and only retain the cell's existing bounding box - resulting in huge memory gains.

-  * React Native ListView scrolling down 200 rows took: **405MB**
-  * React Native SGListView scrolling down 200 rows took: **158MB**

 ![SGListView Performance](http://cl.ly/image/3e2y0a1C1n0K/After.png)
 An example of SGListView performance for long lists.